Table of Contents

 Words of advice

 Words of advice and encouragement from a more significant percentage of encouragement.
 Words spoken can go a long way in the life of an individual.
 It won’t stop ringing in their ears.
 It could also come as words of guidance and mentorship that will help a man shape his life.
 Words are golden; a word of encouragement can lighten up someone’s mood and catalyze them to do better things.
-I have heard from people who practice encouragement leadership that comments help revive people than any other encouragement means.
+I have heard from people who practice encouragement leadership that comments help revive people more than any other encouragement means.

 Even after they had forgotten that they said some words at some particular time, people still come back to them to share testimonies of how their terms had changed their lives some years back.
-When you speak to them, you choose your words carefully because you are trying to bring them back to life, encouraging them to want to do more, opening their eyes to see positives, bringing up the potentials in them, and many more.
+When you speak to them, you choose your words carefully because you are trying to bring them back to life, encouraging them to want to do more, opening their eyes to see positives, bringing up their potential in them, and many more.

 As a leader, your lifestyle speaks more about who you are.
 In some cases where you don’t have the opportunity to talk to some people, your lifestyle can do the talking.
 As we have said earlier, encouragement leadership is not something you pick on a to-do list.
 It is a lifestyle that is aimed at being a better person.
 If your words and lifestyle do not correlate, encouragement becomes very hard because people won’t take you seriously.

-There are times when other people will want to encourage some weaklings that they will refer to you and your lifestyle to promote such person.
+There are times when other people will want to encourage some weaklings that they will refer to you and your lifestyle to promote such a person.
 You must know that an encouraging leadership lifestyle cannot be faked or acted upon.
 It is something that must be done without stress.

 Another necessary means of encouragement leadership is giving.
 Investing and showing belief in someone’s dream is what somebody needs as encouragement.
 We have seen examples of people who have zeal and ambition but they lack financial support.
 Giving money and necessary financial support to capable and ambitious hands is also an essential means of encouraging leadership.
 There is an adage that says, “You can’t be stingy and expect respect.”
-It is not by chance or a matter of doing that most of the world’s wealthiest people engage in a philanthropic act; they do so to earn respect.
+It is not by chance or a matter of doing that most of the world’s wealthiest people engage in philanthropic acts; they do so to earn respect.

 For more information about ENCOURAGEMENT, LEADERSHIP contacts us.